kitasenjudesign/UnityVertexDeformation/README.md

 # Vertex Deformation with Vertex Shader

-processing shadows and shading during vertex deformation.
+processing shadows and shading for vertex deformation

 ![sample01](./Images/a.png)